Why Is My Dirt Bike Leaking Coolant From The Overflow Tube?

 If you have a liquid-cooled dirt bike and do a lot of trail riding at low speeds then you’re bound to run into this issue of the radiator spewing out coolant onto the ground.
 Even if your bike is running fine otherwise then you’re still losing that coolant every time it gets hot.
 Instead of losing that coolant you could install a coolant recovery tank for your dirt bike (Amazon).
 It’s super cheap, easy to install, and it simply works.

 If a radiator is all bent up or many of the fins are twisted out of shape, that will reduce air-flow to the radiators.
 You can usually tweak most of the fins back if you’re careful, but it’s best to get a radiator fixed by a professional if it is badly bent or smashed.
 To increase air-flow even more, you can get a vented front fender, or make one yourself if you have the patience.

 Check Your Water Pump Propeller

 A cause of overheating may be, although not as often, a broken impeller.
 If it’s cracked or part of it is broken off (yes, even one small piece) it won’t provide sufficient cooling to the bike.
 If none of the above are the problem, just pop off the water pump cover to see if the impeller is bad or if there’s corrosion.
-If there is damage, it’s probably going to be an expensive fix if you buy OEM, so you might as well buy a Boyesen Water Pump Kit for a little more and be done with it, for good.

 To get more tips on how to fix your dirt bike, how to tune it to make it run better, and much more info on your dirt bike, please like and follow Motocross Hideout on Facebook here!